-Season 8 of Game of Thrones has been one of the most talked about final seasons of any season ever.
+Season 8 of Game of Thrones has been one of the most talked about final seasons of any series ever.
 The hype has been impossible to escape and our expectations have been unrealistically high.
-And just like that, it’s all over.
+And then, just like that, it’s all over.

 A lot of people have a lot of feelings about season 8 and it’s to be expected, given how invested we have been in the show over the years.
 We will do our best, however, to keep this review as concise and objective as possible.